Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Introduction

-In this paper, we observe that the choice of abstraction is, in itself, a decision problem: (a) how many pieces do we use to approximate a given unit in the KAN? (b) how does our choice of pieces affect the overall error between the KAN and its PWA approximation? and (c) how do we optimally choose the number of pieces at each unit locally so that the overall error can be shown to be within bounds?
+In this paper, we observe that the choice of a PWA abstraction is, in itself, a decision problem: (a) how many pieces do we use to approximate a given unit in the NN? (b) how does our choice of pieces affect the overall error between the function represented by the NN and its PWA approximation? and (c) how do we optimally choose the number of pieces at each unit locally so that the global error estimate can be minimized?
 Our framework proposed in this paper provides answers to these questions through dynamic programming.
-The key steps of our approach are illustrated in Fig.~\ref{fig:approach-flow}.